osmandapp/web/main/docs/user/widgets/map-buttons.md

 ## Compass

 Compass widget shows how the map is oriented on your device's screen.
 You can select three types of compass:
-- **No rotation (north always upwards)**.
-Map without rotation, the direction is always pointed towards north on top of the map.
-When rotating with [two fingers gesture](../map/interact-with-map.md#gestures), the direction of the widget changes to the direction of map rotation.
-By tapping on the widget the compass and the map go to the initial position.
+- **Fixed (north is up):** Map exhibits no automatic rotation, the north direction aways points upwards.
+When manually rotating with a [two fingers gesture](../map/interact-with-map.md#gestures), the widget's north direction changes accordingly.
+By tapping on the widget, the compass and the map return to the original orientation.
-- **Movement direction** Map rotates by bearing, this is the direction of your movement by GPS, which is synchronized with the map.
+- **Movement direction:** Map rotates by bearing, this is the direction of your movement by GPS, which is synchronized with the map.
 [Read more](../map/interact-with-map#rotate-map-by-bearing)
-- **Compass direction** Map synchronizes with the compass on your device and the widget points to the actual north of the Earth.
+- **Compass direction:** Map synchronizes with the compass on your device and the widget points to the actual north of the Earth.
 If your device does not have a compass sensor, the map orientation will not change.

 [Read more info here](../map/interact-with-map.md#map-orientation--compass).